ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 <br>

 * Return two categories and results where you had the *highest* and *lowest* amount of identifying bits of information.
+Hash of WebGL fingerprint is the highest with 12.23 bits and CPU Class is the lowest with 0.09 bits
 * Why does identifiability matter?
+Its easier to indetify you when open the browser

-* What pros and cons can you think of to being unique vs common?
+* What pros and cons can you think of to being unique vs common? pros of unique is that you get more personalized adds and recommends for examble in youtube and cons are that they know who you are and build a profile about it
+Pros of common is that they dont know much about you are you can stay way more private and cons are that nothing is personalized and you are not being recommended anything
 </details>

 ---